Abattoirs in the Pig Carcase Grading Scheme must abide by the regulations for dressing, weighing, grading and marking

 Record carcase grades

 You must mark information about the carcase grade directly on to the carcase or record it at the time of grading.

-You must mark carcases destined for export uncut to another EU member state with either:
+You must mark carcases destined for export uncut to an EU member state with either:

 - the appropriate letter from the grading scale above; or

 - the percentage lean meat content.

 In other cases, you must either:

 - mark the carcase with the appropriate letter from the grading scale or with the percentage lean meat content; or

 - the EU classification letter from the grading scale above.